Bohicon

-A speciality sold in the market is afitin (soy dawa-dawa/soy iru), which is traditionally and somewhat famously in Benin made by women in the region.
+A specialty sold in the market is afitin, which is traditionally made by women in the region.
 It is a protein-rich fermented food widely used in West Africa as a seasoning.

 Climate

 Bohicon has a rather dry tropical savanna climate (Köppen Aw) with a lengthy though moderate wet season from March to October and a short dry season from November to February.
 The wet season divides into two periods: a hotter first half from March to June and a cooler, foggy second half somewhat influenced by the northern extension of the Benguela Current.

 Administration

 Bohicon is one of the 77 official Communes of Benin.
 The city is located 9 kilometres from Abomey but the commune is divided into arrondissements: